rtibi/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 A hybrid continuous integration/continuous delivery(CI/CD) pipeline enables you to build, test, and deploy your app to multiple clouds.
 A hybrid CI/CD pipeline can help you:

--   Initiate a new build based on code commits to your Visual Studio Team Services (VSTS) repository.
+-   Initiate a new build based on code commits to your Visual Studio Team Services (VSTS) repository

--   Automatically deploy your newly built code to Azure for user acceptance testing.
+-   Automatically deploy your newly built code to Azure for user acceptance testing

--   Once your code has passed testing, automatically deploy to Azure Stack.
+-   Once your code has passed testing, automatically deploy to Azure Stack

-Plan and Document Azure Stack Taxonomy for this deployment
+Plan and Document Azure Stack Taxonomy for this deployment.

 -   Cloud operator: FT will act as in this role as the Service Provider.
 FT will create and maintain the Azure Stack Infrastructure.
 This will include building out the hardware, software, and plans, offers and services of the taxonomy.
 Only FT will be able to access the Administrator Portal for the Azure Stack private cloud.
 Contoso will have access to use the service via the User Portal to build, manage and secure their deployments.